 External action

-"Collapse" in the Spanish foreign service: diplomats demand Moncloa act
+"Collapse" in the Spanish foreign service: diplomats demand that Moncloa act

-Officials request more resources for the increase in the community abroad and nationality applications
+Officials ask for more resources due to the increase in the community abroad and nationality applications

 MadridWorking in the network of Spanish embassies and consulates is far from the idyll associated with diplomacy.
-This is what is denounced by both the officials who work for the State abroad and the representatives of Spanish citizens residing abroad who are users of this network.
+This is what is denounced by both the personnel working for the State abroad and the representatives of Spanish citizens residing abroad who are users of this network.
 All of them have long been fighting for an improvement of resources in the face of the "collapse" they claim to be experiencing in consular services.
-"There is anger" with the ministry, diplomatic sources explain to ARA, denouncing the indifference on the part of the Spanish government, despite the fact that the Ministry of Foreign Affairs assures this newspaper that they are working to resize the service.
+"There is anger" with the ministry, diplomatic sources explain to el ARA, denouncing the indifference on the part of the Spanish government, despite the Ministry of Foreign Affairs assuring this newspaper that they are working to resize the service.

 Cargando